Srujan0821/Cab_Booking_System/Readme.md

 # Cab Booking System

+## Agile Methodology

+Agile methodology is a flexible and iterative approach to software development and project management.
+It emphasizes collaboration, customer feedback, and small, rapid releases to deliver high-quality software efficiently.
+Agile promotes adaptability to changing requirements and focuses on delivering value incrementally.

+For more details, refer to this [Agile Methodology Excel Document](https://cognizantonline-my.sharepoint.com/:x:/g/personal/2407095_cognizant_com/EThTb_syc7VHqSHrXskZEwMBLyQqeR839zSEuAlkQIOw3g?e=4dETKk).

 ## 1. Introduction
 The **Cab Booking System** is a backend application built using **Java (Spring Boot)** that enables users to:
 - Book rides.